Applications submitted by March 1, 2015 will receive priority consideration.

-By providing on-the-ground support to a wide range of non-profit and civic endeavors, the CUNY Service Corps will both increase the availability of valuable services to New Yorkers and enable CUNY students to become more engaged in their communities throughout the city.
-Service Corps members will become part of a University cohort of students practicing service that is aligned with their civic and professional goals.
-Typical assignments will last twenty-four weeks over two semesters.
-Participants will work an average of 12 hours per week.
-Corps members will be paid for these hours, and in some instances earn college credit.
+The CUNY Service Corps gives students the chance to play a role in improving New York City’s future - while gaining real-work experience and getting paid.
+By providing on-the-ground support to a wide range of non-profit and civic endeavors, the CUNY Service Corps both increases the availability of valuable services to New Yorkers and enables CUNY students to become more engaged in their communities throughout the city.
+Service Corps students join a prestigious University community practicing service and building skills.

 The program is organized around themes that represent both opportunity and need:

-- A Healthier City: Corps members will address important community and public health issues, such as chronic disease management, childhood obesity, lead poisoning prevention, infant mortality, violence prevention, nutrition, and food security.
+- A Healthier City: Corps members address important community and public health issues, such as chronic disease management, childhood obesity, lead poisoning prevention, infant mortality, violence prevention, nutrition, and food security.

-- A Better Educated City: The Corps will offer valuable supports to students of all ages, such as those in early childhood programs (and their families and caretakers), public middle and high school students, fellow CUNY students struggling with academic and personal challenges, and adult students learning English or preparing to take the High School Equivalency examination.
+- A Better Educated City: Corps members offer valuable supports to students of all ages, such as those in early childhood programs (and their families and caretakers), public middle and high school students, fellow CUNY students struggling with academic and personal challenges, and adult students learning English or preparing to take the High School Equivalency examination.